Mary Jane Watson: Spider-Man Beyond

 In the wake of Harry's death, Mary Jane advises a grieving Peter to perhaps devote some time to properly process the loss and take a break from being Spider-Man.
-Before Peter can consider these plans though, he is caught up in a battle with the perilous U-Foes that incapacitates him, leading to his hospitalisation.
-His clone, Ben Reilly, contacts Mary Jane and May Parker.
+Before Peter can consider these plans though, he is caught up in a battle with the perilous U-Foes that incapacitates him, leading to his hospitalization.
+His clone Ben Reilly contacts Mary Jane and May Parker.
 Mary Jane is angry with Ben, believing him to be responsible for Peter's predicament.
 Peter then slips into a coma, but not before giving Ben his blessing to take the reins as Spider-Man in his absence.